sorbet/sorbet/website/docs/generics.md

 An obvious output position is a method signature's `returns` annotation, but there are more than just that.
-As an intuition, all positions in a signature where the value is produced by some computation in the method's body are out positions.
+As an intuition, all positions in a signature where the value is produced by some computation in the method's body are output positions.
 This includes values yielded to lambda functions and block arguments.

 ```ruby